GoogleCloudPlatform/oozie-to-airflow/README.md

 * See [requirements.txt](requirements.txt)

-Additionally the shell script included in the directory, `init.sh`, can be ran to set up the dependencies and ready your machine to run the examples.
+Additionally the shell script included in the directory, `init.sh`, can be executed to set up the dependencies and have your local machine ready to convert the examples.

 ```bash
 # Allow init.sh to execute